-- \ Global Gospel: An Introduction to Christianity on Five Continents, Douglas Jacobsen, Baker, 2015. - \ Global Awakening: How 20th Century Revivals Triggered a Christian Revolution, Mark Shaw, IVP, 2010.
+Global Gospel: An Introduction to Christianity on Five Continents, Douglas Jacobsen, Baker, 2015.
+Clouds of Witnesses: Christian Voices from Africa and Asia, Mark Noll and Carolyn Nystrom, IVP, 2011.

-Note on the Textbooks: Global Church History is a newly emerging discipline, and solid textbooks are just beginning to be produced in the field.
-These two sources represent a helpful overview of the subject (Jacobsen) and an incisive exploration of a topic in global Christianity (Shaw).
-Only one of the authors is an Evangelical (Shaw), so you should read these textbooks with an eye to critically engage their views.
+Note on the Textbooks: Global Church History is an emerging discipline, and solid textbooks are just beginning to be produced in the field.
+These two sources represent a helpful broad overview of the subject (Jacobsen) and biographical vignettes of global south Christians (Noll).
+Only the second textbook (Noll) is written from an Evangelical perspective, so you should read with an eye to critically engage the views.